Selvy2004/History-of-our-church/README.md

 - Open the `index.html` file in your web browser to explore the website.
 - Navigate through the sections using the menu.
 - Toggle between light and dark mode using the theme switcher.
+- Bookmark items to save and quickly access your favorite sections.

 ## Contributing